gateio/gateapi-nodejs/docs/SpotApi.md

 const opts = {
   'currencyPair': "BTC_USDT", // string | Currency pair
   'side': "sell", // string | All bids or asks.
-Both included if not specified 'account': "spot", // string | Specify account type:  - Classic account: Includes all if not specified - Unified account: Specify `unified` - Unified account (legacy): Can only specify `cross_margin`
+Both included if not specified 'account': "spot", // string | Specify Account Type  - Classic Account: If not specified, all include  - Unified Account: Specify `unified`
   'actionMode': "ACK", // string | Processing Mode  When placing an order, different fields are returned based on the action_mode  - ACK: Asynchronous mode, returns only key order fields - RESULT: No clearing information - FULL: Full mode (default)
   'xGateExptime': 1689560679123 // number | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected
 };